Sir John Sulman Medal

-The Sir John Sulman Medal is an architectural prize presented by the New South Wales chapter of the Australian Institute of Architects since 1932.
-The medal is sometimes referred to as the Sulman Award and now recognises excellence in public and commercial buildings in either New South Wales or in the Australian Capital Territory.
-Before the advent of the Wilkinson Award it was on occasions presented to domestic projects.
+The Sir John Sulman Medal for Public Architecture is an architectural award presented by the New South Wales chapter of the Australian Institute of Architects since 1934.
+The medal is sometimes referred to as the Sulman Award and now recognises excellence in public buildings in either New South Wales or in the Australian Capital Territory.
+Before the advent of the Wilkinson Award in 1961, it was on occasion presented to residential housing projects.

+Background

+Sir John Sulman

-The medal is presented in memory of the Australian architect Sir John Sulman (29 August 1849 – 18 August 1934).
+The medal is presented in memory of the Australian architect Sir John Sulman (29 August 1849–18 August 1934).
 Sulman was born in Greenwich, England, and emigrated to Sydney in 1885.
 From 1921 to 1924 he was chairman of the Federal Capital Advisory Committee and influenced the development of Canberra.
+Late in his life, Sulman personally established a fund to be administered by the Institute of Architects, to support the annual awarding of the Sulman Medal for the design of a building demonstrating exceptional architectural merit.
+The first award was presented in June 1934 shortly before Sulman's death.